 This recipe is purposefully vague about cooking the corned beef and cabbage because hey, any way you want to cook works just fine, but if you’re still teetering on buying a sous vide – let this be one more little shove.

 More in-season recipes coming soon, I promise, but some things are just too good not to share.
 Let’s keep the Irish love flowing just a little longer!

-- 2 large or 4 small potatoes, cut into matchsticks
+- 2 large potatoes cut into matchsticks

 - 1 T. olive oil

 - 1 lb. corned beef diced or shredded

 - 1/2 t. garlic powder